nus-cs2103-AY2122S2/ip/docs/README.md

 Description: Task that start at a specific time and ends at a specific time *e.g. tP meeting on 19/02/2022 20:00pm*.

 ### Tag Todo Task
-Todo task could be tag to provide more information such as priority level *e.g. [urgent]*.
+Todo task could be tag (one word) to provide more information such as priority level *e.g. [urgent]*.

 ### Delete Task
 All tasks could be deleted from the disk.